Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

-Finding the market's best cortisol-reducing supplements involved dozens of research hours, during which we closely read a diverse range of relevant studies, reviews, and other pertinent materials.
-In the end, we studied more than 80 high-quality sources that informed our evaluative criteria.
+Finding the market's best cortisol-reducing supplements involved many dozens of research hours, during which we closely read a diverse range of relevant studies, reviews, and other pertinent materials.
+In the end, we studied more than 100 high-quality sources that informed our evaluative criteria.
 Then, taking what we'd learned, we were able to identify the products that were most likely to achieve the desired outcome.
 Those were the products we purchased and tried, and our hands-on testing gave us valuable insights into the customer experience — insights that we share here with you.

 Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy.